Are You Dissing Your Dollars?

 - Put your team together.
 Establish your trusted network of advisors who uphold and adhere to a code of conduct in your best interest.
 This network would include but not limited to a Financial Advisor, estate attorney, CPA, bookkeeper, health provider, elder care advocate and family members.
 It is up to you to discern who fits your needs and let your intentions and wishes be known.

 - Stay engaged.
 Bring family members or friends into your financial discussions sooner than later.
-Establish periodic meeting times to ensure your best interests, needs and desires are understood and upheld.
+Establish periodic meeting times to ensure your best interests, needs and desires are understood and upheld

-Ladies, you have the ability to capture these “dissing” moments every time they pop into your head.
+You have the ability to capture these “dissing” moments every time they pop into your head.
 Take thoughts captive.
 Replace discontent, discomfort and distrust with intentional, pro-active mindsets and behaviors that will move you in the direction of using the financial resources you have to live your version of bliss.